-Aggregate Notional Strike Rate Range Derivative Instrument Amount Effective Date Maturity Date Low High Balance Sheet Location F air Value Interest Rate Swaps \$ 350,000 June 7, 2017 June 7, 2027 2.418% - 2.950% Other Liabilities \$ (8,773) Interest Rate Swaps 100,000 June 7, 2017 June 7, 2027 2.336% - 2.388% Prepaid Expenses and Other Assets 509 \$ 450,000 \$ (8,264)
+Aggregate Notional Strike Rate Range Derivative Instrument Effective Date Maturity Date Low High Balance Sheet Location F Fair Value Interest Rate Swaps \$ 350,000 June 7, 2017 June 7, 2027 2.418% - 2.950% Other Liabilities \$ (8,773) Interest Rate Swaps 100,000 June 7, 2017 June 7, 2027 2.336% - 2.388% Prepaid Expenses and Other Assets 509 \$ 450,000 \$ (8,264)

 Boston Properties Limited Partnership entered into the interest rate swap contracts designated and qualifying as cash flow hedges to reduce its exposure to the variability in future cash flows attributable to changes in the 10-year swap rate in contemplation of obtaining 10-year fixed-rate financing in September 2016.
 The Company's 767 Fifth Partners LLC consolidated entity entered into the interest rate swap contracts designated and qualifying as cash flow hedges to reduce its exposure to the variability in future cash flows attributable to changes in the 10-year swap rate in contemplation of obtaining 10-year fixed-rate financing in June 2017.
 Boston Properties Limited Partnership has formally documented all of its relationships between hedging instruments and hedged items, as well as its risk-management objective and strategy for undertaking various hedge transactions.
 Boston Properties Limited Partnership also assesses and documents, both at the hedging instrument's inception and on an ongoing basis, whether the derivatives that are used in hedging transactions are highly effective in offsetting changes in cash flows associated with the hedged items.
 All components of the forward-starting interest rate swap contracts were included in the assessment of hedge effectiveness.
-The Company accounts for the effective portion of changes or the term that the hedged transaction affects earnings.
+The Company accounts for the effective portion of changes in the fair value of a derivative in accumulated other comprehensive loss and subsequently reclassifies the effective portion to earnings over the term that the hedged transaction affects earnings.
 The Company accounts for the ineffective portion of changes in the fair value of a derivative directly in earnings.
 The Company classifies cash flows related to derivative instruments within its Consolidated Statements of Cash Flows consistent with the nature of the hedged item.